 Most hospitals require all support people, partners included, to wait outside the labor and delivery room or in the waiting room until the epidural procedure is complete.
 Many people get uncomfortable and have even fainted watching a medical procedure like this.
-This is why it is a standard procedure for all non-medical people to have to leave the room.
+This is why it is a standard procedure for all non-medical people to leave the room.

 3. “I wish I knew that I had to sit up for the procedure, which was excruciating.”

 Some people have received an epidural while lying on their side, but most are required to sit up during the procedure.
 Your anesthesiologist will need you to sit up on the bed with your feet hanging down the opposite side of where the anesthesiologist is sitting.
 You will be hunching over (grab the pillow to hug as you do this), as the doctor will need you to curve your back.
 You will also need to remain as still as possible as they place the epidural catheter in your back.

 4. “I wish I had known how still you have to be when getting the epidural placed in your back even if your contractions are double peaking.”

 Your anesthesiologist needs to place the epidural in the appropriate space in your back.
 They will try to do it between contractions, but you still need to remain very still if you get a contraction while the procedure is happening.
 They will not stop mid-procedure.